hyunwhanjoe/mlXGPR/README.md

 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
 For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\User_name\PGDB_name\1.0\data
 # Development Setup
 The codebase for mlXGPR was developed on a Windows desktop which remote accesses a linux server through ssh.
-We use WSL for key-based authentication and disabled authentication through passwords for security.
+We use Windows Terminal with WSL for key-based authentication and disabled authentication through passwords for security.
 WinSCP is used for secure file transfer and puttygen is used to generate a key for key-based authentication.
 We also use key-based authentication for GitHub.
 Notepad++ is used for text editing through WinSCP.